Airbnb in London is big business!

 Please note, I try my best to keep the information of each service up-to-date, but you should read the T&C's from their website for the most up-to-date and accurate information.

-What makes them your recommended Airbnb Management Companies in London?
+What Makes These My Recommended Airbnb Management Companies in London?

 Good question.

-- Established Reputation – As mentioned earlier, this is a tough market to survive in.
-I’ve seen several companies fold over the years, especially the newer ones that pop up promising to “disrupt the market” – they don’t.
-Most don’t last more than a few years.
+- Established reputation – As mentioned earlier, this is a tough market to survive in.
+Over the years, I’ve seen several companies fold, particularly newer entrants that arrive promising to “disrupt the market” – most don’t.

-The companies I’ve listed here are tried and tested, with over a decade of experience operating in London.
-That longevity speaks volumes: they know what they’re doing, and they’re not going anywhere.
+The companies listed here are tried and tested, with many having over a decade of experience operating in London.
+That longevity speaks volumes: they know the market, understand the challenges, and are built to last.

-I’m always cautious of newer entrants that try to lure landlords with alluring rock-bottom rates – it rarely ends well, as running a service like this on razor-thin margins just isn’t sustainable.
+I’m always cautious of newer providers that try to attract landlords with unrealistically low fees.
+In most cases, running a service like this on razor-thin margins simply isn’t sustainable.

-- End-to-End Service – You can literally hand over your keys and let these companies take care of everything.
-From marketing and guest communication to check-ins, cleaning, and property turnover, these companies handle the entire operation on your behalf, making the process as hands-off as possible for landlords.
+- End-to-end service – You can effectively hand over the keys and let these companies handle everything.
+From marketing and guest communication to check-ins, cleaning, and property turnover, they manage the entire operation on your behalf, making the process as hands-off as possible.

-- Flexible lettings strategy – Every Airbnb management company I’ve listed offers a flexible lettings approach, which is crucial for London properties due to the 90-day rule (I dive into this in more detail below).
+- Flexible letting strategy – Every company featured offers a flexible letting approach, which is particularly important in London due to the 90-day rule (covered in more detail below).

 How to Choose the Best Airbnb Management Company in London for You